 Tom Richter, Executive Director

 CCFM membership is experiencing conflicting patterns that are simultaneously expanding in some situations and contracting in others.
-The organizations our member professionals represent have been going through an evolutionary process for the last few years and that evolutionary process will probably extend for the next three to five years.
+The organizations our member professionals represent continue the evolutionary process identified in the last strategic plan and this will continue into the future.

 As a result of this dynamic, there have been a developing array of ways in which dioceses and religious organizations staff and/or resource the various functions in the areas of real estate, construction and facility management.
-That developing array has accelerated over the last twelve months.
-We believe this has certainly occurred as a result of the economic slowdown but, as importantly, results from the systemic issues occurring in the institution.
+That developing array was accelerated over during 2009.
+We believe this has certainly occurred as a result of the economic slowdown of 2008 to 2012 but, as importantly, results from the systemic issues occurring in the institution.

 The various ways that the dioceses and religious organizations then staff or resource the functions of real estate, construction and facility management follow: